Greetings from your race directors,

 - Because the race starts on the main road, we will be closing the main gate at approximately 9:00.
 Once the gate is closed, it will not be opened until the race is underway.
 If you arrive late, there are a few parking places at the main entrance about ¾ of a mile from race start but you’ll have missed the race, sorry.

-- Volunteers will be dressed in LIGHT BLUE shirts.
+- Volunteers will help direct you to race parking.
 Listen to them and park where directed.
 Parking is on a level grass field and is limited so park tightly.
 Please be respectful and thank them for their support.

 - After the race, exit the way you came in—through the main gate at Mountain Lakes Park.
 There will be plenty of people sharing the roads so drive slowly.
 Remember, we’re here for a good time—let’s be safe.